-The concept of Ritucharya or seasonal regimen is based on the observation that physiology of body shows relative changes with changes in seasons, and hence in order to adapt properly with such changes, we need to manage our dietary habit and lifestyle.
+Ritucharya or seasonal regimen is based on the observation that the physiology of the body shows relative changes with changes in seasons, thats why to adapt properly with the changes of season, we need to manage our different dietary habit and need to change the lifestyle.

-From Sishir to Grishma (Mid-January to Mid-July) strength of body and digestive power decreases gradually, while the opposite occurs from Varsha to Hemanta (Mid-July to Mid-January).
-In accordance with these changes, dietary habit and lifestyles need to be adjusted.
+From Sishir to Grishma (Mid-January to Mid-July) body strength and power to digest by digestive system decreases slowly and gradually, while exactly the opposite happens from Varsha to Hemanta ritu (Mid-July to Mid-January).
+We need to adjust our dietary habit and lifestyle.

 Sadvritta consists of principles of ethics of every aspect of life.
 It includes being truthful and compassionate, adopting non-violence, acquiring the company of humble, kind and moral people, controlling senses and appetite etc. These conducts help an individual to cope with other members of the society which can help to relieve loneliness observed in elderly patients.

 Increased life expectancy due to advances in medical science is resulting in an increasing population of the aged.
 The burden of chronic disease and disability associated with ageing is increasing day by day.
 In order to manage this burden and to avoid the effect of ageing, a normal elderly person should take panchakarma therapy followed by Rasayana, taking in account – dietary and lifestyle management according to Ayurveda in order to promote overall health.